TyMick/php-todo/README.md

 This project also uses [prepared statements](https://en.wikipedia.org/wiki/Prepared_statement) to guard against SQL injection.

+Quick, simple design was accomplished with the help of [Bootstrap](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/).

 Hope you enjoy this demo, and [let me know](https://tymick.me/connect) if you have any questions!

 Sincerely,